GluuFederation/flex/admin-ui/docs/cedarling.md

 Once all three are ready, it:

 1. **Decodes** the base64 string into a `Uint8Array`.
 2. **Merges the bootstrap config**: a static JSON file at [`app/cedarling/config/cedarling-bootstrap-TBAC.json`](../app/cedarling/config/cedarling-bootstrap-TBAC.json) gets combined with the runtime-configured log type to produce the full bootstrap configuration that Cedarling will initialize with.
-The log type comes from the Config API (`authReducer.config.cedarlingLogType`) and is one of the values defined in [`CedarlingLogType`](../app/cedarling/enums/CedarlingLogType.ts): `OFF` (default) or `STD_OUT`.
-This step tells Cedarling _how_ to behave (logging, schema, token issuers, etc.).
+The log type comes from the Config API (`authReducer.config.cedarlingLogType`) and is one of the values in [`CEDARLING_LOG_TYPE`](../app/cedarling/constants/cedarlingConstants.ts): `OFF` (default) or `STD_OUT`.
+This step tells Cedarling _how_ to behave (logging, schema, token issuers).
 The policy store tells it _what to enforce_.
 3. **Initializes Cedarling** by calling `cedarlingClient.initialize(bootstrap config, policy store bytes)`. [`cedarlingClient`](../app/cedarling/client/) is a thin singleton wrapper around the WASM module.
 Its `initialize` function loads the WASM binary (`initWasm()`) and asks the WASM module to construct a `Cedarling` instance from the bootstrap config and the policy store bytes (`init_from_archive_bytes`).
 The client guards against double-init using a promise singleton.
 If Phase 1 re-runs while initialization is mid-flight, the second call returns the in-progress promise instead of starting over.
 4. **Marks Cedarling ready** with `setCedarlingInitialized(true)`.
 From this point on, any component can ask Cedarling for a decision.